etm/opcua-smart/README.md

 gem install opcua
 ```

+If you get errors during compilation, please file an issue in github.
+Maybe the API open62541 API changed (constant improvements are happening).

 If the installation works correctly, but examples are still complaining about missing lib62541.so, try this:

 ```sh